grafana/alloy/docs/developer/writing-component-documentation.md

 page.
 ```

-It is acceptable for block sections to provide Flow configuration snippets for
+It is acceptable for block sections to provide configuration snippets for the
-the block if it aids documentation.
+block if it aids documentation.

 ### Exported fields